rhjensen79/robert-jensen.dk/content/posts/new-password-manager.md

 It was the place to store passwords, notes etc, across many of the systems I use today.
 That means mostly OSX, but also a bit Windows, and in some cases IOS as well.

-The way I used it, was by having my kdb bile, in a dropbox share, that I then accessed from all my devices.
+The way I used it, was by having my kdb file, in a dropbox share, that I then accessed from all my devices.
 The drawback to this, is that I could only have one open at the time.
 Not a big deal, but I had on 2 occasions, had a corrupted DB.
 No problem, since Dropbox files are easy to restore.
 But still a small gotcha.

 Many of the big services, has been a bit to pricy, from my point of view, since I had something that was working.
 But that all changed, a couple of month ago.